SpiraMira/HybridMode-Public/README.md

 The effort to debug, test, patch, distribute and (ultimately) maintain all of this is hard and priceless...
 So be considerate and follow normal ettiquette when filing issues and problems.

+**IMPORTANT NOTE**: The Latest Releases currently **ONLY support 64 bit apps**.
+Subsequent releases will integrate the 32 bit variants - You have been warned.

-**NOTE: scripted installs are still in development.
+**NOTE**: scripted installs are still in development.
 For the moment, the official latest binaries can be found in [Releases](https://github.com/SpiraMira/HybridMode-Public/releases).
-See below for manual installation instructions (all pretty straightforward once you understand the workflow)**
+See below for manual installation instructions (all pretty straightforward once you understand the workflow)

 **Creds to main collaborators:**